Trequetrum/blog-onesmallstep/content/N-Tuple-Sudoku/index.md

 There are two approaches that allow you to mechanically find such subgroups.
 We’ll call these the *Naked constraint* and the *Hidden constraint*.
   * If we discover these subgroups using the Naked constraint, we'll call the subgroup discovered a Naked Tuple.
 The other subgroup is implicitly just the rest of the group.
   * If we discover these subgroups using the Hidden constraint, we'll call the subgroup discovered a Hidden Tuple.
-The other subgroup is, again, implicitly
+The other subgroup is, again, implicitly the rest of the group.

 I define *Naked constraint* and *Hidden constraint* below (In **How do Tuples constrain a board?**), but it's enlightening to first build some intuition of Naked and Hidden Tuples.
 Seeing how to find each tuple and understanding that the two are actually duals of one another, further simplifies the definition of these constraints.